HEPATITIS A

 • Avoid taking any medicines that could place a strain on your liver unless advised to do so by a doctor.

-• Wash your hands regularly and thoroughly, especially after going to the toilet, before preparing food and before eating.
+• Wash your hands thoroughly on a regular basis, especially after going to the toilet, before preparing food and before eating.
 After washing, dry your hands with your own personal towel or disposable paper towels.

 • If possible, use your own toilet.

-• Keep as far away as possible from other people for the first two weeks after the first symptoms appear and up to one week after contracting jaundice.
+• Keep as far away as possible from other people for up to two weeks after the first symptoms appear or for up to one week after the onset of jaundice.

 • Do not prepare meals for others if you are infected yourself.

-• The provisions of the German Law on the Prevention and Control of Infectious Diseases apply to hepatitis A. People suffering from or thought to be suffering from hepatitis A must not visit or work in community institutions such as schools or nurseries.
-This also applies to anyone living in a residential community in which there is an actual or suspected case.
-Affected persons must notify their residential community of the infection.
-Your attending physician or the competent health authority will decide when you can return to work or resume visits to community institutions.
+• The provisions of the German Protection against Infection Act apply for hepatitis A. People suffering from or thought to be suffering from hepatitis A must not visit or work in community institutions such as schools or nurseries.
+This also applies to anyone living in shared accommodation in which there is an actual or suspected case.
+Affected persons must inform the community facility of the infection.
+The doctor treating you or the responsible health authority will decide when you can return to work or resume visits to community institutions.

 How can I protect myself?